subhajit2205/oga-local-service-atlas/README.md

 ### OGA Local Service Atlas Tracker

-This repository contains the Local Government Service Atlas Tracker, a geospatial civic platform designed to track, verify, and monitor public infrastructure and service delivery across African local government contexts.

-The project prioritizes auditability, data quality, and long-term reuse.
+This repository is part of the OpenGov Africa (OGA) ecosystem and contains the Local Government Service Atlas Tracker, a geospatial civic platform designed to track, verify, and monitor public infrastructure and service delivery across African local government contexts.
+It prioritizes auditability, data quality, and long-term reuse.
 It is designed to support urban and rural environments, low-connectivity usage, and multiple data sources including citizens, governments, and NGOs.

+The project is built with a focus on long-term sustainability, public collaboration, and clear accountability.
+All development follows OGA-wide project standards to ensure the work remains maintainable, auditable, and reusable beyond any single contributor or cohort.

 This repository is intentionally scaffold-first.
 Early contributors will be laying the foundations & no prior environment or infrastructure is assumed.